 Easy DIY Fall Leaf Art On Canvas

-The changing colors of fall leaves is a traditional sign of the changing season.
-Using leaves as the central ingredient, this easy DIY fall leaf art on canvas background is a great accessory.
+The colors of fall leaves is a traditional sign of the changing season.
+Using leaves as the central ingredient, this easy DIY fall leaf art on canvas is a great accessory.
+It creates a focal point as soon as guests enter your home.

 I love a DIY project with a minimum of supplies and minimal expense.
 This project fits those criteria.